antadde/N-SDM/README.md

 N-SDM development has been conducted within the ECOSPAT lab https://www.unil.ch/ecospat/en/home.html

-Support by the Swiss Federal Office for the Environment with the www.valpar.ch project is gratefully acknowledged
+Financial support through the Action Plan of the Swiss Biodiversity Strategy via the Federal Office for the Environment (FOEN) and the www.valpar.ch project is gratefully acknowledged